jackrobertscott/templato-180727/README.md

 # Templato

-> Generate files fast with GitHub Gists as templates.
+> Generate boilerplace code using GitHub Gists.

 After a being frustrated that there was no simple solution to creating and using my own code templates, I decided to create one.
 This is a simple app which helps speed up development time by generating files from your templates which are stored as GitHub Gists.